ryanve/verge/README.md

 ### $.inX()

 Test if any part of an element (or the first element in a matched set) is in the same x-axis section as the viewport.
-Returns boolean.
+Returns **boolean**.

 ```js
 $.inX(elem)       // true if elem is in same x-axis as the viewport (exact)